-The Department of Entomology is comprised of 12 faculty members.
-The faculty is also assisted by 6 adjunct and affiliated faculty who serve on graduate student exam committees, provide entry into off campus programs and industry, offer graduate seminars, and increase our visibility in the scientific community.
-At the present time, there are 8 postdoctoral research associates and 45 graduate students whose major professors are members of this department.
-(Some graduate students working under the direction of our faculty are taking an advanced degree in another department).
-Of the graduate students, approximately 50% are M.S. students, many of whom continue their pursuit of the Ph.D. in this department.
+The Department of Entomology is currently comprised of 10 faculty members.
+The faculty is also assisted by several adjunct and affiliated faculty who serve on graduate student exam committees, provide entry into off campus programs and industry, offer graduate seminars, and increase our visibility in the scientific community.
+The department also employs academic and research staff who work either at the direction of a faculty member or independently in research, extension, or teaching roles.
+At the present time, there are 26 graduate students whose major professors are members of this department (some graduate students working under the direction of our faculty are taking an advanced degree in another department).

 The department has an exceptionally healthy climate for graduate education and for faculty academic collegiality and cooperation.
 Academic cooperation is quite evident in the number of weekly joint lab meetings.
 At least 8 faculty hold joint lab meetings that encourage cross-talk among the members of the group.
 Thus, most graduate students have a weekly opportunity to converse with faculty members who are outside their immediate lab and can become conversant with other graduate students outside their narrow research interests.